aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Face.md

 ### `entity2`: int | string

-The target [entity](../../../Data%20format/Entity.md) that `entity1` will face towards.
+The target [Entity data](../../../TextAsset%20Data/Entity%20data.md) that `entity1` will face towards.
 The int form is a regular [Entity id](../Entity%20id.md) and its restriction for valid values applies.
 The string is only applicable if caller isn't null and it will be interpreted as the int form otherwise.
 This form can be one of the following:

 * `this`: Refers to the [tailtarget](../../Notable%20local%20variable/tailtarget.md).
 This must not be null or an exception will be thrown.
 * `caller`: Refers to the caller.
 This must not be null or an exception will be thrown.